jasl8r/sciencefair/rules.md

 * You may choose any scientific subject for your project.
 It may be part of Life Sciences (animal, plant, human body, behaviors, etc.), Physical Sciences (matter, structure, sound, electricity, light, gravity, magnetism, forces, etc.) or Earth/Space Sciences (geology, weather, astronomy, etc.).
 * All students may do either of the two types of projects: Informative or Experimental (see below for explanation of project types).
 * You may work individually or with a partner.
-* You must have an adult to supervise, coach, and guide you. <b>However, they can not perform the work for you.</b> This event is an opportunity for children to be part of the scientific process and feel proud of their accomplishments.
+* You must have an adult to supervise, coach, and guide you. <b>However, they can not perform the work for you.</b> This event is an opportunity for you to be a part of the scientific process and feel proud of your accomplishments.
 * Please provide at least two resources for your research.
-These can be books, websites, magazines, interview people, etc. Keep track of your resources and show them in your presentation.
+These can be books, websites, magazines, interviews, etc. Keep track of your resources and show them in your presentation.

 <br/>
 #### <u>VISUAL PRESENTATION GUIDELINES</u>

-The Groton Dunstable Regional School District is in the process of implementing Universal Design for Learning (UDL) throughout their curriculum.<b>*</b>  One of the three principles of the Universal Design for Learning states that learners differ in the ways in which they navigate a learning environment and express what they know so providing options for expression of learning is necessary.
-As our school environment evolves to embrace the principles of UDL, so won't our Science Showcase.
+The Groton Dunstable Regional School District is in the process of implementing Universal Design for Learning (UDL) throughout their curriculum.
+One of the three principles of the Universal Design for Learning states that, "Learners differ in the ways in which they navigate a learning environment and express what they know." <b>*</b>  For these reasons, providing options for the expression of learning is necessary.
+As our school environment evolves to embrace the principles of UDL, so will our Science Showcase.
 This year we are offering participants the opportunity to express their learning in whatever way they choose so be creative and have fun!!

 You must follow the project guidelines and safety rules.